Funfetti Sugar Cookie Cake.

 - extra sprinkles for decorating on top

-*Please use regular sprinkles (aka "jimmies") in the cookie cake base.
+- Use regular sprinkles (aka "jimmies") in the cookie cake base.
 Nonpareils (the little balls) will bleed their color and turn the sugar cookie dough green/purple/brown.
-I order my sprinkles in bulk here.
 Feel free to decorate the top of the cake/frosting with nonpareils, though.
 I also sprinkled some nonpareils on top of the pressed-in dough before baking.

-*The almond extract is optional but highly encouraged; I simply loved its flavor combined with the vanilla frosting and buttery sugar cookie cake.
+- The almond extract is optional but highly encouraged; I love its flavor combined with the vanilla frosting and buttery sugar cookie cake!

 If you love giant cookie cakes, give my Chocolate Chip Cookie Cake a try.